-442 3) TEST 3: THE SPEED SHEAR
+3) TEST 3: THE SPEED SHEAR

-Alongside with the variation of N with height, the change of wind speed with height represents 443 an additional factor able to modulate the amplitude of gravity waves (see (2), (4)-(5)).
-In partic-444 ular, it is known (and consistent with (4)-(5)) that a decreasing wind speed with height represents 445 the best condition for wave steepening (Smith (1977), McFarlane (1987), Sharman et al. (2012)), 446 which can facilitate the breaking of already large-amplitude waves.
-As can be seen in Fig.2b, 447 overall, the speed shear is positive over most of the troposphere, where the wind speed tends to 448 increase with height, however regions where the wind speed decreases with height are also present.
-449 The speed shear contribution was eliminated by modifying the input wind profile so that the u 450 and v components varied with height accounting only for the observed change in the wind direc-451 tion, neglecting the variation due to the changes in wind speed, which was kept fixed at 10 m s-1.
-452 The large wind speed variation for the specific day under consideration did not make it easy to 453 identify a dominant wind speed.
-Indeed, while the wind speed of the flow crossing the mountain 454 between 2.2 km and 3.6 km altitude varies in the range 7 m s-1 - 16 m s-1, the wind speed over 455 the mountain peaks is about 20 m s-1.
-The value 10 m s-1 was chosen because it approximates 456 better the wind speed at low levels, which is presumably responsible for generating the waves (see 457 also Test 4, in the following section, where this assumption is further tested).
-458
+Alongside the variation of N with height, the change of wind speed with height represents an additional factor able to modulate the amplitude of gravity waves [see (2), (4), and (5)].
+In particular, it is known [and consistent with (4) and (5)] that a decreasing wind speed with height represents the best condition for wave steepening (Smith 1977; McFarlane 1987; Sharman et al. 2012), which can facilitate the breaking of already-large-amplitude waves.
+As can be seen in Fig. 2b, overall, the speed shear is positive over most of the troposphere, where the wind speed tends to increase with height;

+however, regions where the wind speed decreases with height are also present.

+The speed shear contribution was eliminated by modifying the input wind profile so that the u and v components varied with height accounting only for the observed change in the wind direction, neglecting the variation caused by the changes in wind speed, which was kept fixed at $10 \,\mathrm{m \, s^{-1}}$.
+The large wind speed variation for the specific day under consideration did not